-Slope monitoring at Site 23/D consisted of GPS monitoring of 14 survey hubs distributed across the sites.
+Slope monitoring at Site 23/D consisted of GPS monitoring of 12 survey hubs distributed across the sites.
 See the Site 23 as-built for hub locations.
-The resolution was sufficient to identify large potential movement and no such movements were identified.
-An inclinometer was installed at Site 23 at the end of 2005 to aid with stability monitoring.
-Baseline measurements were taken in October of 2006.
-Follow up measurements were taken in the first quarter of 2007 and showed no measureable movement.
+The resolution was felt sufficient to identify large potential movement and no such movements were identified.